 cmak02@student.bbk.ac.uk

-Various studies and research have explored the criminal behaviours one might engage in and the alignment with different personality measures.
-If we observe a relationship between the variables, we can develop more concrete measures of estimating one’s propensity for committing morally ambiguous actions.
-This study explores the relationship between multiple personality measures to affirm previous research conclusions of the relationships between the personality traits and committing criminal behaviours by observing whether or not there are consistencies among the variables, unrelated to crime.
-Data from the UK Household Longitudinal Study will be used, with various personality trait variables such as the big 5, risk attitudes and locus of control, from various members of households and the intertwining relationships will be explored through various statistical measures.
+Existing research has explored the criminal behaviours one might engage in and the alignment (of what?) with different personality measures. .
+This study explores the relationship between multiple personality measures to affirm previous research conclusions pm the relationships between the personality traits and committing criminal behaviours by observing whether or not there are consistencies among the variables, unrelated to crime.
+Data from the UK Household Longitudinal Study will be used, with various personality trait variables such as the Big 5, risk attitudes and locus of control, from various members of households and the intertwining relationships will be explored through various statistical measures.
 This study seeks to find consistent relationships between the variables which align with the relationships previously found in current research.

-I am a Social Research Master's student currently studying at Birkbeck.
-I am interested in the way someone's identity and personality interact with various other life factors to determine their likelihood of undertaking morally ambiguous actions.
-I seek to explore this relationship to discover a way to more accurately predict or measure the likelihood of someone taking a morally ambiguous action or being able to make the right choice in an ambiguous situation.
+Cameron Mak is a Social Research master’s student at Birkbeck.
+He is interested in how someone's identity and personality interact with various other life factors to determine their likelihood of undertaking morally ambiguous actions.
+He seeks to explore this relationship to discover a way to more accurately predict or measure the likelihood of someone taking a morally ambiguous action or being able to make the right choice in an ambiguous situation.